 The Alabama Crimson Tide have been rolling in recent years under Nick Saban.
 Since Saban took over as head coach, the Tide have won six titles and had three Heisman Trophy winners.
-However, none of those Heisman winners have been quarterbacks.
+However, none of those Heisman winners were quarterbacks.

 That may be surprising, but it doesn’t mean that Alabama football hasn’t boasted good starting quarterbacks.
 Sure, Saban’s signal callers used to have reputations as “game managers,” but some really talented guys have come through Tuscaloosa and wound up in the NFL.

 The 10 best quarterbacks in ‘Bama history wasn’t easy to compile.
 With how Saban recruits, it’s likely this list could shift someday.
-Maybe Bryce Young will be cracking the top 10 soon enough.
+Bryce Young could be cracking the top 10 sooner than later and become the first Heisman winning quarterback under the legendary college football coach.
+It’s difficult to leave John Parker Wilson, Saban’s first QB at Alabama, and Blake Sims, who went from a running back to a starting quarterback, off the list, too.

-One notable starting QB who didn’t make this list?
+Another notable starting QB who didn’t make this list?
 Bart Starr, the NFL legend.
 Starr’s college football career was actually marred by a back injury caused by a hazing accident.
 He had a better NFL career than most Alabama quarterbacks, but this is a college list.
-Which of these picks will leave Alabama fans yelling “Roll Tide!” and which will leave them madder than Saban anytime he ever looked at Lane Kiffin?
+Which of these picks will leave Alabama fans yelling “Roll Tide!” and which will leave them madder than Saban anytime he ever looked at Lane Kiffin or lost to LSU?

 10. Jeff Rutledge

 Jeff Rutledge followed in his brother Gary in terms of being a starter for the University of Alabama.
 He also followed in Gary’s footsteps by leading Alabama to a national title in 1978.
 On top of that, he won three SEC championships as well.
-Oh, and he won two high school titles out of Birmingham, Alabama as well.
+Oh, and he won two high school titles out of Birmingham, Alabama, too.

 9. Greg McElroy